General Insurance

 Quick Answer

 An insurance company is a business that pools risk from policyholders and pays out claims in exchange for premium payments.
 In most cases, an insurance company will issue a policy to the customer, which is regulated by state insurance departments such as those overseen by the National Association of Insurance Commissioners (NAIC).
+Some types of businesses may also provide homeowners insurance and auto insurance, and some may offer business or travel insurance.

 Key Takeaways

 The first step in creating your own insurance company is to find a niche.
-Some ideas include developing a health insurance business, developing a home insurance business, developing a business insurance business, or a traveler insurance business.
+Options include health insurance, home insurance, business insurance, or travel coverage.
 The U.S. Small Business Administration (SBA) recommends conducting thorough market research before selecting your niche, especially in a heavily regulated industry like insurance.
+Before tackling each of these tasks, it’s helpful to talk with other entrepreneurs about their experiences.

-How to Fund Your Own Insurance Company
+Funding Your Insurance Company

-If you want to get your own insurance company, you need to raise money.
-There are plenty of ways to do it.
-According to the NAIC’s solvency framework, most state regulators require new insurance carriers to demonstrate minimum surplus capital before they can write any policies — amounts typically ranging from $1 million to $5 million depending on the line of business and state.
+Raising adequate capital is one of the first concrete obstacles any insurance startup faces.
+According to the NAIC’s solvency framework, most state regulators require new insurance carriers to demonstrate minimum surplus capital before they can write any policies, amounts typically ranging from $1 million to $5 million depending on the line of business and state.
 Funding sources include venture capital, private equity, or strategic investment from established carriers.
-The most direct approach is to secure sufficient capital reserves that satisfy your state’s Department of Insurance requirements.
-The benefit of building your capital base properly is that it signals financial stability to regulators, reinsurers like Swiss Re or Munich Re, and prospective customers.
+Securing capital reserves that satisfy your state’s Department of Insurance requirements is the most direct approach.
+Demonstrating a solid capital base signals financial stability to regulators, reinsurers like Swiss Re or Munich Re, and prospective customers.

 Insurance Company Type Typical Minimum Capital Requirement Average Time to License Key Regulator